Emily-64/Vitalis-HealthChecker/README.md

-# Vitalis – Scan Symptoms.
+# Vitalis – AI-Powered Symptom Analysis
+Scan Symptoms.
 Get Answers.
 Stay Ahead.

 An intelligent health tracking app that analyzes user symptoms using a Gemini-based API and provides suggestions or predictions.